A Co-respondent's Course: Release

+picture, which is set in the city and on.the Mornington Peninsula, has a special interest.
+The city streets, the Nepeanroad, Porfsea Beach, and London Bridge were all greeted with a delighted murmurof recognition as they flashed on the screen.
+A sequence in which a sand-bogged motorist is laughed at by a kookaburra is a typically Australian touch that appealed to the audience."

 Peter Fitzpatrick, biographer of F.W.
 Thring, later wrote that the film was "heavy-going":

 The lack of action in many of its dialogue scenes is exacerbated by the static single-take camera work, and by an excessive concern with circumstantial realism that produces 'book-ends' of extended hellos and goodbyes in many scenes, and excruciatingly prolonged telephone calls in which phone numbers are always carefully enunciated and there are long pauses while the caller listens patiently to someone whom we cannot see or hear.
 And a lot of the conversation is stagey and stilted.
 Still... the film... [has] at least a period charm.

 Fitzpatrick though the movie was partly redeemed by making fun of the absurdity of its male characters and use of external locations.